flovan/headstart/README.md

     ▒█▀▀█ █▀▀ █▄▄█ ▒█░▒█ ▀▀█ ░▒█░░ █▄▄█ █▄▄▀ ░▒█░░
     ▒█░▒█ ▀▀▀ ▀░░▀ ▒█▄▄▀ ▀▀▀ ░▒█░░ ▀░░▀ ▀░▀▀ ░▒█░░

-> A easy-to-use Gulp framework/boilerplate/template/whatever.
+> An easy-to-use Gulp framework/boilerplate/template/whatever.
   Comes with a base file setup and uses Gulp for compilation.